 Temporary buildings.
-For the purposes of these standards, those buildings, other than expeditionary structures, that are real property facilities and are designed and constructed on an expedient basis, with finishes, materials, and systems selected with energy efficiency, maintenance, and life cycle cost factors being secondary considerations and with a life expectancy of five years or less.
+For the purposes of these standards, those buildings, other than expeditionary structures, that are real property facilities and are designed and constructed with a life expectancy of five years or less.

 Testing.
 For the purposes of these standards, experiments performed in accordance with standardized procedures that prove that building components meet the performance required to meet a specific level of protection.